-Each district shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the evaluation and support system.
+Each district shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the new evaluation and support system.
 A pattern may consist of a pattern of one rating.
-The state model recommends the following patterns:

-- Novice teachers shall generally be deemed effective if said educator receives at least two sequential Proficient ratings, one of which must be earned in the fourth year of a novice teacher's career. - A Below Standard rating shall only be permitted in the first year of a novice teacher's career.
-There should be a trajectory of growth and development as evidenced by a subsequent rating of Developing or higher in year two and sequential proficient ratings in years three and four. - A tenured educator shall generally be deemed ineffective if said educator receives at least two sequential Developing ratings or one Below Standard rating at any time.
+The state model recommends the following patterns: Novice teachers shall generally be deemed effective if said educator receives at least two sequential effective ratings, one of which must be earned in the fourth year of a novice teacher's career.
+A below standard rating shall only be permitted in the first year of a novice teacher's career.
+There should be a trajectory of growth and development as evidenced by a subsequent rating of developing or higher in year two and sequential effective ratings in years three and four.
+A post-tenure educator shall generally be deemed ineffective if said educator receives at least two sequential developing ratings or one below standard rating at any time.